Canis etruscus

-Canis etruscus, the Etruscan wolf, is an extinct species of canine that was endemic to Mediterranean Europe during the Early Pleistocene.
-The Etruscan wolf has been described as a small wolf-like dog.
-The Etruscan wolf has been accepted as the ancestor of C. mosbachensis, that is the ancestor of the grey wolf (C. lupus), for a long time.
-Recent research has suggested that C. borjgali from Dmanisi has to be considered the ancestor of C. mosbachensis.
+Canis etruscus (the Etruscan wolf), is an extinct species of canine that was endemic to Mediterranean Europe and Crimean Peninsula during the Early Pleistocene.
+The Etruscan wolf is described as a small wolf-like dog.
+It is widely agreed to be the ancestor of Canis mosbachensis, and thus ultimately the modern grey wolf (Canis lupus).

 Taxonomy

 The fossil record for ancient vertebrates is composed of rarely occurring fragments, from which it is often impossible to obtain genetic material.
 Researchers are limited to morphologic analysis but it is difficult to estimate the intra-species and inter-species variations and relationships that existed between specimens across time and place.
 Some observations are debated by researchers who do not always agree, and hypotheses that are supported by some authors are challenged by others.
 Several species of Caninae from the Pleistocene of Europe have been described.
 Most of their systematic and phylogenetic relationships have not been resolved because of their similar morphology.

 Upper Valdarno is the name given to that part of the Arno valley situated in the provinces of Florence and Arezzo, Italy.
 The region is bounded by the Pratomagno mountain range to the north and east and by the Chianti mountains to the south and west.
 The Upper Valdarno Basin has provided the remains of three fossil canid species dated to the Late Villafranchian era of Europe, 1.9–1.8 million years ago, that arrived with a faunal turnover around that time.
 The Swiss paleontologist Charles Immanuel Forsyth Major discovered two species in this region, these being the Falconer's wolf (Canis falconeri Forsyth Major 1877) that was later reclassified as Lycaon falconeri, and the smaller Etruscan wolf (C. etruscus Forsyth Major 1877).
 Forsyth Major did not publish a complete description of the Etruscan wolf, and later Domenico Del Campana worked on expanding Forsyth Major's descriptions when he recognized among the specimens a smaller, jackal-sized species.
 This he named the Arno River dog (C. arnensis Del Campana 1913) in honour of the nearby Arno river.